owncloud/ocis/extensions/store/configuration.md

 : location of the store data path.
 Default: `flags.OverrideDefaultString(cfg.Datapath, "/var/tmp/ocis/store")`.

+-extensions |
+: Run specific extensions during supervised mode.
+This flag is set by the runtime.

 ### store version

 Print the versions of the running instances

 Usage: `store version [command options] [arguments...]`